TtheBC01/Cloud-in-a-Box/README.md

 ```
 docker run -p 8888:8888 --rm --name browser-ide -d browser-ide
 ```

+### NOTE: Username and Password

+You should set the `AUTHP_ADMIN_USER` and `AUTHP_ADMIN_SECRET` environment variables in the `.env` file to appropriate values to properly setup the form-based login.
+I will eventually setup user registration so that the pre-built docker image can be used in production without changing anything.

+### Docker in Docker

+The browser-ide image includes the `docker.io` package so that the host's docker socket (which is mounted as a volume in the [`docker-compose.yml`](/docker-compose.yml#L6) file) can be manipulated as if the user was logged into the host machine.
+If you do not require this functionality, you may consider removing the socket mount from this file.

 ### Remote Access for the IDE

 This repository is setup to use Cloudflare Argo Tunnels as the introspective tunnel technology for